Saturday, January 11, 2020

 13 Then Jesus came from Galilee to John at the Jordan, to be baptized by him.
 14 John would have prevented him, saying, “I need to be baptized by you, and do you come to me?”
 15 But Jesus answered him, “Let it be so now; for it is proper for us in this way to fulfill all righteousness.”
 Then he consented.
 16 And when Jesus had been baptized, just as he came up from the water, suddenly the heavens were opened to him and he saw the Spirit of God descending like a dove and alighting on him.
 17 And a voice from heaven said, “This is my Son, the Beloved, with whom I am well pleased.”

-Matthew now moves to material unique to his Gospel.
-14 John would have prevented him, the problem of receiving baptism from John arising precisely because Matthew and his community believe Jesus to be the Son of God, saying, “I need to be baptized by you, and do you come to me?”
-15 But Jesus answered him, “Let it be so now; for it is proper for us in this way to fulfill all righteousness.”
-Then he consented.
+In verses 14-15, unique to Matthew, deals with the problem presented by Jesus submitting to the baptism of John.
 Questions may well have arisen within the community of Matthew as to why Jesus followed John for a season.
+Gnostics and Adoptionists could appeal to the text more easily than the orthodox or Trinitarian theological perspective.
+The latter tended to view it as a testimony to the Trinity, or as a type of Christian baptism, or as part of the history of salvation.
+Matthew has John desiring to prevent Jesus from receiving his baptism and saying that he needs to receive baptism from Jesus.
 The response of Jesus suggests that any devout person should submit to baptism.
+His concern unites him to the concerns of Joseph (1:19).
 According to many interpreters, the thought here, as in 5:10, 20, and 6:1, is of a human need.
 Thus, righteousness is first a requirement of law that one is to fulfill, the entirety of the divine will as Jesus interprets it in Matthew.
 This means agreement with the intention of all older and more recent interpretations that stress the exemplarity of Jesus.
 Matthew presents Jesus as the exemplary, obedient, and humble one.
 His first saying from Jesus in the Gospel refers to this.
 The behavior of Jesus has foundational significance.
 Next to God with us, the obedient Son of God gives to the whole Gospel the Christological frame.
 The uniqueness of Jesus in this text consists in his unique obedience.
 The way of the Christian in the Gospel is the way to perfection in the conduct of one's life.
 It stands under the demand of higher righteousness in 5:20.
-From a theological perspective, John baptized Jesus as a sinner in the sense that he stands in our place as our representative.[1]
-Gnostics and Adoptionists could appeal to the text more easily than the orthodox or Trinitarian theological perspective.
-The latter tended to view it as a testimony to the Trinity, or as a type of Christian baptism, or as part of the history of salvation.
+From a theological perspective, John baptized Jesus as a sinner in the sense that he stands in our place as our representative.[3]

-Of course, the baptism of Jesus would later become the basis of saying that Jesus “instituted” baptism.
-It was also a model of Christian baptism, especially connecting baptism with the gift of the Spirit.
+The baptism of Jesus is a model of Christian baptism, especially connecting baptism with the gift of the Spirit.
 Baptism into the death of Jesus Christ changes all individual particularities and brings them to a new boiling point, freely establishing them in a new form.
-The expression of this is the freedom that with the Spirit the baptized received as children of God and that enables them to go their own way, to follow their own specific calling, and to accept the consequences as Jesus did.[4]
+The expression of this is the freedom that with the Spirit the baptized received as children of God and that enables them to go their own way, to follow their own specific calling, and to accept the consequences as Jesus did.[10]

 · For the Christian, baptism is also an act of obedience.